Similey/ruby-script/ruby-sript/README.md

 Creates a new array with the result returned by the function.

-If no block is given ...
+Returns the collection unaltered if no block is given.

 ```js
 let collection = new Collection([1,2,3,4]);